Yasashari/Smart-Contract-Vulnerabilities---Security-/README.md

 # Smart-Contract-Vulnerabilities---Security-
+## Reentrancy Attack
-    Check how to do reentrancy attack with this repo. reentrancy_vulnarable_contract is not work compiler 0.8.7 .
-Its work 0.6.10 compiler.
+    Check how to do reentrancy attack with reentrancy_vulnarable_contract . reentrancy_vulnarable_contract is not work compiler 0.8.7 .
+Its work 0.6.10 compiler. reentrancy_corrected - After fixed reentracny vulnerability.

 ## Preventive methods of reentrancy attack
     1. Use openzappling nonReentrant modifier.